-Divorces are unfortunate and raise lots of questions and concerns.
-If you are thinking of filing for divorce in Cook County, you are probably asking, What happens next?
+If you are considering filing for divorce in Cook County, you are probably wondering where to begin.

 Before filing for divorce in Cook County, you must determine if Illinois has jurisdiction to make a decision about your divorce.
 Illinois has jurisdiction to enter judgment on your divorce if you have been a resident of the state or stationed in the state by the military for at least 90 days.
 You can then file for divorce in Cook County if you or your spouse are residents of the county.